jafaryor/algorithms-and-data-structures/src/readme.md

     ![simple-master-theorem](./images/simple-master-theorem.png)

 ## Dynamic programming
 Dynamic programming, like the divide-and-conquer method, solves problems by combining the solutions to subproblems. ("Programming" in this context refers to a tabular method, not to writing computer code.)
-As we saw divide-and-conquer algorithms partition the problem into independent subproblems, solve the subproblems recursively, and then combine their solutions to solve the original problem.
+As we saw in Chapter 1, divide-and-conquer algorithms partition the problem into independent subproblems, solve the subproblems recursively, and then combine their solutions to solve the original problem.
 In contrast, dynamic programming is applicable when the subproblems are not independent, that is, when subproblems share subsubproblems.
 In this context, a divide-and-conquer algorithm does more work than necessary, repeatedly solving the common subsubproblems.
 A dynamic-programming algorithm solves every subsubproblem just once and then saves its answer in a table, thereby avoiding the work of recomputing the answer every time the subsubproblem is encountered.

 Dynamic programming is typically applied to optimization problems.
 In such problems there can be many possible solutions.
 Each solution has a value, and we wish to find a solution with the optimal (minimum or maximum) value.
 We call such a solution an optimal solution to the problem, as opposed to the optimal solution, since there may be several solutions that achieve the optimal value.